Bitte beachten Sie: Diese Stellenanzeige ist nicht mehr aktiv.

 - Ability to work in a team

-It is highly desirable that the candidate has a documented track record on research activities in quantum optics, quantum thermodynamics, optical trapping and other experimental or analytical skills required for a research position in quantum optics.The candidate should also have experience in scientific writing.
+It is highly desirable that the candidate has a documented track record on research activities in quantum optics, quantum optomechanics and optical trapping and other experimental or analytical skills required for a research position in quantum optics.The candidate should also have experience in scientific writing.
 The successful candidate is expected to carry out experimental research related to the group’s ongoing experiments while also advancing his/her independent research.
-Specially it is required that the candidate supports, maintains and develops experiments and technology related to levitated quantum optomechanics and quantum thermodynamics.
+Specially it is required that the candidate supports, maintains and develops experiments and technology related to levitated quantum optomechanics using high-finesse optical cavities

 - Letter of motivation